-Faculty members may assign a No Grade (NG) as the final grade for an otherwise responsible student who inexplicably does not complete end-of-the-semester work for a course (e.g. term paper, final exam).
+The grade "NG" (No Grade) is a temporary grade used by an instructor at the end of a semester for an otherwise responsible student who inexplicably does not complete end-of-the-semester work for a course (e.g. term paper, final exam).

-The student will have six (6) weeks from the end of the course to complete the work.
-An NG counts as an F in the calculation of the student's grade point average.
-An NG not removed by the deadline becomes a failing grade.
+The student will have one (1) week from the end of the course to contact the instructor and make arrangements to complete the work.
+Until otherwise resolved, an "NG" counts as an "F" in the calculation of the student's grade point average and is not considered passing for purposes of determining federal financial aid eligibility, athletic eligibility or other purposes including degree conferral.
+An "NG" not removed by the deadline will automatically become an "F", or such other grade specified by the instructor depending on the amount and quality of the course work previously completed.

-Faculty members are not obligated to submit a grade of NG whenever work is not finished.
+Faculty members are not obligated to submit a grade of "NG" whenever work is not finished.
 When confident that a student is aware of his or her responsibility and has decided not to complete the work, a faculty member should simply calculate the final grade with the unfinished work counted as a zero.